 - Texas is a diverse mix of urban, suburban, agricultural, forest, and desert environments —and it is home to more than 29 million people and a wide range of wildlife species.

-- Wildlife is important to the aesthetics and health of the state’s environment and economy.
-But wild animals and birds also cause millions of dollars in damage to Texas agriculture, natural resources, property, and their activities can pose a threat to public health and safety.
+- Wildlife is essential to the aesthetics and health of the state’s environment and economy.
+But wild animals and birds also cause millions of dollars in damage to Texas agriculture, natural resources and property, and their activities can threaten public health and safety.

-- In addition to technical and direct assistance, WS educates property owners and residents about wildlife damage management in both rural and urban areas.
+- Provides services on 4,700 properties, covering 17.5 million acres.
+It educates property owners and residents about wildlife damage management in both rural and urban areas.

-- WS works with Texas livestock industries to help protect beef cows, calves, sheep, and goats from predation losses to coyotes, bobcats, feral hogs, and other predators.
+- Works with Texas livestock industries to help protect beef cows, calves, sheep and goats from predation losses to coyotes, bobcats, feral hogs and other predators.

-- WS responds to emerging issues, such as rabies threats which affect human health-including canine and bat vectored rabies.
-In 2017, WS dropped oral rabies baits along the international border to prevent the reemergence of canine and gray fox rabies as well as initiated a public outreach campaign to alert livestock owners and veterinarians about the risks of vampire bat rabies due to the imminent range expansion of this species into Texas
+- Responds to emerging issues, such as rabies threats that affect human health-including canine and bat vectored rabies.
+In 2019, Wildlife Services dropped oral rabies baits along the international border to prevent the reemergence of canine and gray fox rabies.
+It continued its public outreach campaign to alert livestock owners and veterinarians about the risks of vampire bat rabies due to the imminent range expansion of this species into Texas.

-Economic impacts are measured by the reduction in property damage caused by feral hogs and other wildlife, the value of livestock and wildlife saved from predation, and property protected from beaver damage in 2017.
+Economic impacts are measured by the reduction in property damage caused by feral hogs and other wildlife, the value of livestock and wildlife saved from predation and property protected from beaver damage.

-- WS directly assisted landowners in removing over 29,155 feral hogs from more than 4.5 million acres, saving landowners an estimated $8.7 million in avoided crop and property losses.
+- Directly assisted landowners in removing 29,228 feral hogs from more than 6.9 million acres, saving landowners an estimated $8.8 million in avoided crop and property losses.

-- Beaver damage management protected flood-control structures, roads, bridges, timber, crops, and pastures valued at $9.7 million.
+- Beaver damage management protected flood-control structures, roads, bridges, timber, crops and pastures valued at $5.7 million.